ostinelli/syn/README.md

 	Pid = pid()
 ```

+> A process can join multiple groups.
+Also, a process may join the same group multiple times, though it will still be listed only once in it.
 > When a process joins a group, Syn will automatically monitor it.

 To remove a process from a group: